 I also like the idea of using chalkboard labels on various bins and shelves.
 The advantage of chalkboard labels, or other erasable labels, is that as the stuff in the room changes the labels can change with them.

-Here's a link to the cool chalkboard bin shown above, as well as some other chalkboard labels if you're interested in this as an organizing solution in your home:
+Here's a link to the cool chalkboard bin shown above, as well as additional storage containers that contain label holders:

 A reader, Mary, shared this picture of how she stores the small toys in her kids' playroom.